Apple Open Collaboration Environment: Deployment

 When the product finally shipped after years of hype, users were dismayed to find that to install it requires a machine with 2.5 MB of RAM minimum, and needed 4 MB to run well.
 This is the maximum available RAM in many Mac systems of the era.
 Removing unneeded components do little to address this, and AOCE and the other Apple technology, QuickDraw GX, typically could not be run together because of a lack of memory.
-While newer machines were able to run AOCE more comfortably, as an email system intended to be run on diverse networks of non-homogeneous machines the requirements greatly impaired market acceptance.
+While newer machines were able to run AOCE more comfortably, as an email system intended to be run on diverse networks of heterogeneous machines the requirements greatly impaired market acceptance.
 Simply downloading and installing separate stand-alone client applications for each mail system the user actually had would use considerably less disk space, and had no constant memory footprint.

 While PowerTalk was generally an interesting system, a combination of design features made it frustrating to use.
 For instance, the addressing system is so deeply embedded into the core of the system that simply typing in a new address is an ordeal.
 First the user clicks on a button, selects the address type, types it in, and then finally clicks OK to have it appear in the message.
 Disk usage is also a problem because each message is stored as a separate file, requiring 1 kB or more of space in an era where 40 MB and 80 MB disks are still common.
 Thus a few hundred messages are enough to fill the free space on the drive.
 Backing up email was likewise almost impossible as a side-effect of the design; the mail was spread out over the network, some of it remote and inaccessible.